vplesko/OrbLang/docs/pages/control_flow_repeat.md

     };
 ```

-If the number is not given, the block will keep executing.
+If the number is not given, the block will keep executing until otherwise terminated.

 ```
     repeat {